chromestone/Advances-In-XR/index.md

 We can also look into homuler's [port of MediaPipe](https://github.com/homuler/MediaPipeUnityPlugin) that requires native compilation.

 Fourthly, it could be worthwhile exploring how to make FER models more robust to face pose and lighting positions.
-It's interesting that while keeping my face expression the same, I've found that just by varying head tilt the model can bounce around various emotions.
+I've found that varying the head tilt (with a static facial expression) causes the model to bounce around various emotions.

 Perhaps there is a way to create a loss function that enforces smoothness on various head angles (which might require face reconstruction) and lighting conditions.
-I would have to imagine such a method would be costly to compute.
+I believe that such a loss may be costly to compute.

 There are also datasets available for FER on videos.
 Using models that work with videos might help smooth out the predicted emotion.
 (Though we'd have to consider the computational cost given the limited compute budget on mobile devices.)